 MaryJane’s counseling approach is integrative, drawing from family systems, attachment, trauma processing, existential, Adlerian, cognitive-behavioral, relational psychodynamic, and narrative therapies.
 She is trained in EMDR, and uses this tool as an adjunct to talk therapy.
 What she enjoys most about counseling is being part of a process by which broken people become whole again, moving from shame to freedom.

-In her spare time, MaryJane enjoys animals, live theater and musicals, running, hiking, reading, and hanging out with friends.
+In her spare time, MaryJane enjoys her cats, live theater and musicals, running, hiking, reading, and hanging out with friends.
 She also enjoys good humor and deep philosophical and spiritual discussions.

 Her favorite movies include Captain Fantastic, Black Panther, The Lion King, Contact, Ordinary People, Antwone Fisher, The Horse Whisperer, Phantom of the Opera, and Shawshank Redemption; her favorite novels include My Name Is Asher Lev, The Pearl, To Kill A Mockingbird, and A Separate Peace; and her favorite songs include, “What A Beautiful Piece of Heartache” (Over the Rhine), “Think of Me” (Phantom of the Opera), and “Holy Now” (Peter Mayer).